linuxmint/doc-troubleshooting-guide/docs/change.rst

 What changed recently?
 Did you install something new?
 Did you apply updates?
 Did you change some settings?
 Are you connecting from a different place?

-Reviewing the differences in context between when things worked and when things no longer do is key and can help you identify **responsibility** (i.e. the component responsible for the issue) very rapidly.
+Reviewing the differences in context between when things worked and when things no longer work is key and can help you identify **responsibility** (i.e. the component responsible for the issue) very rapidly.

 .. note::
 	Here's an example of an issue where change is key: